chrisnof/golfTracker/README.md

 golfTracker
 ===========

- A simple application that you can use to track specific golfers on their PGA events.
+ A simple application that you can use to track the location of all your lost golf balls.